 - What is the current superannuation guarantee rate?

-- The Superannuation Guarantee (SGC) rate is 12% from 1 July 2025 (FY2025–26) — the legislated final rate after years of gradual increases.
-Your employer must pay at least this rate of your ordinary time earnings into your super fund — quarterly at minimum.
+- The Superannuation Guarantee (SGC) rate is 12% from 1 July 2025 (FY2025–26 onwards, including FY2026–27), the legislated final rate after years of gradual increases.
+Your employer must pay at least this rate of your ordinary time earnings into your super fund, at least quarterly.
 Ordinary time earnings generally include your regular salary, commissions, and allowances, but not overtime.

 - How do I choose a super investment option?